We extend warm greetings to those who are new to the Guild, and gratitude

 an honor that would preserve the heritage of Sir

-John Gielgud and pay tribute to actors, directors, producers, and writers
+John Gielgud and pay tribute to all the actors, directors, producers, and writers

-who are perpetuating his legacy and that of the poet whose work he did so
+who are perpetuating his legacy and that of the poet and dramatist whose masterpieces he did so

 much to convey to succeeding generations.